IHAVEFOURNOSES/agrimod/README.txt

 http://creativecommons.org/licenses/by-sa/3.0/

-Original inspiration by Terrafirmacraft, and the things that inspired it (Dwarf Fortress, etc.), and so on.
+Original inspiration from Terrafirmacraft, and the things that inspired it (Dwarf Fortress, etc.), and so on.

 This series of interrelated mods attempts to add a much greater depth to the gameplay.